High Cholesterol: Raising Your HDL Level

 HDL, or high-density lipoprotein, is the good kind of cholesterol.
 It is made mostly of protein and a small amount of fat.
 HDL helps move cholesterol out of your body.
-High HDL levels help keep cholesterol from clogging your arteries and help lower your risk of heart attack or stroke.
+High levels are linked with a lower risk of heart attack and stroke.

 Having low levels of HDL can increase your risk of having a heart attack or stroke.
 Your HDL level should be at least 40 (measured in milligrams per deciliter, or mg/dL), but higher is better.

 Low HDL usually is caused by a poor diet and a lack of exercise.
 You may raise your HDL level and lower your risk of heart attack by eating less animal fat and more vegetables.
 Getting plenty of exercise and quitting smoking can also help.
 But for some people, low HDL runs in the family.
-If changes in diet and exercise don't raise your HDL level, you may need medicine.
+If changes in diet and exercise don't raise your HDL level, your doctor might recommend medicine.

 When your doctor says that you have high cholesterol, it's because you have too much of the bad kind in your blood.
 A high level of LDL raises your risk of heart attack and stroke.

 Having a high HDL level, which is the good kind of cholesterol, can help.
+High levels of HDL (60 or above) are linked with a lower risk of heart attack and stroke.
 HDL helps your body get rid of LDL.
 And the lower your LDL, the lower your risk of heart attack and stroke.
 Here's a good way to remember it: